ethicsai/ethical-smart-grid/docs/source/usage.rst

 In order to fully customize the environment setup, e.g., to control the number and profiles of agents, the available energy in the world, the reward function, etc., please refer to the :doc:`custom_scenario` documentation page.
+You can also see a few pre-defined :py:mod:`~smartgrid.scenarii` to quickly launch experiments, without having to code the setup yourself; you may also take inspiration from these scenarii for custom setups.

 The environment can also be extended to add your own components or replace existing ones; please refer to :doc:`/extending/index` to do so.